-a. var id ":" [priority] condition b. var id ":" array indexType of [priority] condition wait "(" conditionVar ["," priorityValue] ")" signal "(" conditionVar ")"
+a. var id ":" [priority] condition b. var id ":" array indexType of [priority] condition

 The only place a condition can be declared is as a field of a monitor.
 The only allowed use of conditions is in the "wait" and "signal" statements and in the "empty" built-in function.
 Conditions cannot be assigned, compared or passed as parameters.
 Arrays of conditions are allowed.
-Conditions must be imported using "var".
+Conditions may be imported "var" (or not).
+An imported condition can be used in a wait or signal statement only if it is imported "var".